clintbox2/compactpc-openapi-directory/README.md

 - Anyone can add or change an API, not only API owners.
 - All data can be accessed through a [REST API][apiDoc-link].

-If you want to reference this project and you need an icon or even a banner, check our [branding guide](https://github.com/APIs-guru/branding).
+If you reference this project and you need an icon or even a banner, check our [branding guide](https://github.com/APIs-guru/branding).

 APIs.guru provide services and consultancy around the GraphQL and OpenAPI specifications and APIs in general.
 You can contact us at founders@apis.guru